Every great team needs a tech person.

 What's a Technical Product Manager?

-The role is similar to that of a product manager: someone who is responsible for the success of a product by working cross-functionally with the teams building, marketing, selling, and supporting it.
-But where product managers are usually more external-facing by interviewing customers and collaborating with other teams to conduct competitive analyses and make go-to-market plans, technical product managers usually have a background in computer science or software engineering and work more closely with engineering and design teams on product features and capabilities.
+Product managers are usually more external-facing, as they interview customers and collaborate with other teams to conduct competitive analyses and make go-to-market plans.
+But, since technical product managers have a background in computer science or software engineering, they work more closely with engineering and design teams on product features and capabilities.

 Technical product managers aren't just product managers who carry out technical tasks -- it's a specific person in a product management role with a technical background, versus a cross-functional business background.